 It is usually a bad idea to borrow money from a secured loan to pay for an unsecured loan.
 The reason this is bad is because your exemptions may protect all of your property from unsecured creditors like credit card companies.
 But these exemptions do not stop secured creditors.

 For example: you borrow money from your house (called Home Equity Loans) to pay your credit card bill.
 Even though the house was safe from the credit card company, you could lose your house if you don’t pay on the Equity Loan.

-·What will the grand total of all your monthly payments be when you get done paying the debt?
+- What will the total of all your monthly payments be when you get done paying the debt?

-·Are there any special rules (terms) about your payments during the time you have the loan?
+- Are there special rules (terms) about your payments during the time you have the loan?

 Do you know the bank, loan business, or finance agency you are dealing with?
 Were you introduced to them when someone came to your door?
 It is much better to use a local, established company than a “fly-by-night” agency.
 There are many people out there looking to scam you.
 They will take your money today and be gone tomorrow by selling your payment obligation to another financing company that may not be available to work with you.
 You could lose your home.